crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 about its internals in [the deep dive blog post series][deep-dive-blogs].

-Before releasing the first Terrajet-based providers, we have had a discussion whether we'd like to have them as separate providers or just Terrajet-generated CRDs to the existing classic providers in the [provider strategy doc][strategy-doc].
+Before releasing the first Terrajet-based providers, we have had a discussion whether we'd like to have them as separate providers or have the Terrajet-generated CRDs added to the existing classic providers in the [provider strategy doc][strategy-doc].
 The decision for initial releases of the first three Jet-based providers ([AWS][jet-aws], [Azure][jet-azure] and [GCP][jet-gcp]) was to have them as separate providers for the reasons stated [here](https://github.com/crossplane/crossplane/blob/master/design/design-doc-provider-strategy.md#decision-for-initial-releases).

 We called out that we'll revisit this decision after more usage and community feedback, which was lacking most probably because we were asking people (in Slack and in https://github.com/crossplane/crossplane/pull/2701) for their opinions about providers that they have not used yet.
-Today we have more data and more awareness in the community, and having more than a single implementation of a cloud provider has been confusing for a lot of users, so a revisit of the decision regarding AWS, Azure and GCP is due.
+Today we have more data and more awareness in the community, and having two different implementations has been confusing for a lot of users, so a revisit of the decision regarding AWS, Azure and GCP is due.

 ## Goals